Have a question you don't see answered here? Send me a message.

 Home base is Abbotsford, BC and the nearest international airports for travel purposes are Abbotsford or Vancouver, BC.

-Here’s a quick video created by the awesome team at ORCHIDS Childrens Literature Fest (Mumbai, India) with some of the classroom teaching footage:
+I have a couple mini writing tips posted on social: Spooky Middle Grade Openings and Speculative Worldbuilding Skills, and here’s a quick video created by the awesome team at ORCHIDS Childrens Literature Fest (Mumbai, India) with some classroom teaching footage:

-Please get in touch to discuss your event!
+Please get in touch directly by email ([email protected]) to discuss your event!

 21 Mar 2018